Tips for Packaging, Branding, and Preparing Your Art

 - Use tissue paper/colorful wrapping in packages or when wrapping items at events.
 (Secure with twine, ribbon, or stickers.)

-Alright, that was a lot.
-Clearly you can see, the more care you put into your work, the more valuable it appears and becomes.
+This isn’t a comprehensive list by any means, but you can see the more care you put into your work, the more valuable it appears and becomes.
 This list can be added to, and not all artists will do everything on the list.
 If you can at least start by considering how you will protect your work while selling it, then you can slowly evolve all of the fun branded elements of your presentation over time.

 P.S.
 You probably know by now that I am here to help artists with these posts.
 If you need help with your online branding, Instagram account, or just want a creative accountability coach, then check out my consulting services.
 You can easily add a session to my online calendar now.